 The University of Mary offers several educational benefits under the U.S. Department of Veterans Affairs.
 You can access full details for each of these benefits using the menu below.

 This bill provides up to 36 months of education benefits to eligible veterans.
 Generally, benefits are payable for 15 years following your release from active duty.
-The Post-9/11 GI bill is for individuals with at least 90 days of aggregate service on or after Sept.
+This benefit is for individuals with at least 90 days of aggregate service on or after Sept.
 11, 2001 as well as those discharged with a service-connected disability after 30 days.

 This bill covers the following: